Decoding general error correcting codes and the role of complementarity: Acknowledgments

-Y. N. is supported by JST, PRESTO Grant Number JPMJPR1865, Japan, and partially by MEXT-JSPS Grant-in-Aid for Transformative Research Areas (A) ”Extreme Universe”, Grant Numbers JP21H05182 and JP21H05183, and by JSPS KAKENHI Grant Number JP22K03464.
+Y.~N.\ is supported by JSPS KAKENHI Grant Number JP22K03464, by MEXT-JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe'' Grant Numbers JP21H05182 and JP21H05183, by JST CREST Grant Number JPMJCR23I3, and by JST PRESTO Grant Numbers JPMJPR1865 and JPMJPR2456.
 T. M. is supported by JSPS KAKENHI Grant Number 21J12744.
 This work is also supported by JST, Moonshot R$\&$D Grant Number JPMJMS2061.